sta214/sta279-s22.github.io/about.md

 ## Overview

 Welcome to STA 279!
-The purpose of this course is to introduce you to statistical modeling and data science.
-By the end of this course, you will be able to clean, transform, and visualize data, fit and interpret statistical models, and communicate the results of your data analyses.
+This course covers *generalized linear models* (GLMs), which generalize the regression models we learned in 112 to other types of response variables.
+We will cover logistic regression, multinomial regression, and Poisson regression.
+We will also discuss random effects, which allow us to handle patterns of dependence in our data, and bootstrapping, which allows us to do inference with weaker assumptions.
 Throughout the semester you will work with real data from a variety of sources, and we will emphasize reproducibility, checking assumptions, and thoughtful data analysis.

-**Section A:** MWF 1:00 -- 1:50
+*Time:** MWF 2:00 -- 2:50

 **Professor:** Ciaran Evans